 Duke of Burgundy (Hamearis lucina)

 The Duke of Burgundy is a very rare butterfly and is extinct in some parts of the UK.
 This is mainly due to the loss of habitat, but it is also very specific in the available habitats.
 They are found in warm parts of chalk grassland or open ancient woodland.
-The caterpillar food plants are Cowslip and Primrose.
-If you spot a Duke of Burgundy butterfly, send me a picture!
-They are seen in May and early June.
+The caterpillar food plants are Cowslip and Primrose and they are seen in May and early June.

 Small Copper (Lycaena phlaeas)